 8. Breach of Law: Operating a telecommunication service in breach of the law, where such breach can reasonably be regarded as causing AIT.

-9. Phone-paid Services Authority Code: Operating a telecommunication service in breach of the Phone-paid Services Authority Code of Practice (including any equivalent or applicable replacement, future or additional enforceable code(s), guideline(s) and/or practice notes), where such breach is of a financial nature, is not one which would be considered minor having regard to the Phone-paid Services Authority Code 14 Supporting Procedure (including any equivalent or applicable replacement, future or additional guide(s)) and/or can reasonably be regarded as causing or being AIT.

-10. Missed Calls: Calls made to a telecommunication service in response to a “missed call” (that is a Call of a very short duration and which is unanswered or unanswerable), where it is likely that the initial “missed call” was not genuinely a call which the Calling Party had made in order to contact the called party, but rather the “missed call” was of a very short duration and made with the primarily purpose of getting the called party to make a return Call to the number displayed on their mobile or fixed-line handset as missed, particularly where:
+9. Missed Calls: Calls made to a telecommunication service in response to a “missed call” (that is a Call of a very short duration and which is unanswered or unanswerable), where it is likely that the initial “missed call” was not genuinely a call which the Calling Party had made in order to contact the called party, but rather the “missed call” was of a very short duration and made with the primarily purpose of getting the called party to make a return Call to the number displayed on their mobile or fixed-line handset as missed, particularly where: